KaosarUddin/b_f/README.md

 📘 **Citation:**
 If you use this package in your research, please cite it as:
-Kaosar Uddin. *spd-metrics-id: SPD-Aware Distance Metrics for Brain Connectomes.* Zenodo, 2025.
+Kaosar Uddin. *spd-metrics-id: A Python Package for SPD metrics for brain connectomes.* Zenodo, 2025.
 [DOI: 10.5281/zenodo.15891140](https://doi.org/10.5281/zenodo.15891140)

 ---